chandrasaptadeep7-cell/GPIO-programming-in-STM32F4-MCU-using-Baremetal-C-Register-level-/README.md

 * Download this.
 * After that click on Datasheet and download it.

+## What I have learned:
+* How to enable clock of a peripheral.
+* How to configure GPIO pins as input and output by Baremetal C.
+* How to read Reference Manual and Datasheet.
+* Bit Manipulation.
+* Pointer and dereferencing of a pointer.

 ## Challenges faced:
 * Logical Error manipulation while manipulating bits of each register.
 * Loose Connection between ST link V2 and the MCU.